projectcalico/calico/maintenance/monitor/monitor-component-metrics.md

 #### About Prometheus

 The Prometheus monitoring tool scrapes metrics from instrumented jobs and displays time series data in a visualizer (such as Grafana).
-For {{site.prodname}}, the “jobs” that Prometheus can harvest metrics from are the Felix and Typha components.
+For {{site.prodname}}, the "jobs" that Prometheus can harvest metrics from are the Felix and Typha components.

 #### About {{site.prodname}} Felix and Typha components